versia-pub/server/README.md

 - `header`: The default header URL.
 Example: `""` (empty string)

 ### ActivityPub

+> **Note**: These options do nothing and date back to when Lysand had ActivityPub support.
+They will be removed in a future version.

 - `use_tombstones`: Whether to use ActivityPub Tombstones instead of deleting objects.
 Example: `true`
 - `fetch_all_collection_members`: Whether to fetch all members of collections (followers, following, etc) when receiving them.
 Example: `false`